-- ED 301 Foundations of Education I. 3 Semester Hour.
-(Also listed as CE 300) (LiveText required.)
+ED 301 Foundation of Education I. 3 Semester Hours.
+(LiveText required.)
 Field Experience required.

 A survey course for students preparing for the teaching profession.
-Principles, history, philosophy, and trends in education are included. - ED 302 Foundations of Education II.
+Principles, history, philosophy, and trends in education are included.

+- ED 302 Foundations of Education II.
 3 Semester Hours.
-(Also listed as CE 301) Prerequisite: ED 301.
+Prerequisite: ED 301.
 (LiveText required.)
 Field Experience required.
-This survey course is designed for students preparing for the teaching profession and includes current educational issues and trends, research for continuing professional and leadership development, school law, and the influence of groups in a democratic society. - ED 305 Technology & Media in Education.
+This survey course is designed for students preparing for the teaching profession and includes current educational issues and trends, research for continuing professional and leadership development, school law, and the influence of groups in a democratic society. - Technology & Media in Education.
 3 Semester Hours.
 (Lab fee.)
 (LiveText required.)
 Field Experience required.

 This course is designed to provide prospective teachers with the knowledge and ability to use the Alabama Courses of Study, current textbooks, and a variety of instructional media and methods to integrate technology into the P-12 curriculum.
-The focus of this course includes development of basic knowledge and skills in using a variety of instructional methods and selection of appropriate technology, and applications in all areas of the curriculm P-12.
-This course requires computer laboratory experience. - ED 306 Computers: A Tool for Teaching.
+The focus of this course includes development of basic knowledge and skills in using a variety of instructional methods and selection of appropriate technology, and applications in all areas of the curriculum P-12.
+This course requires computer laboratory experience. - ED 306 Inquiry-Based Math, Science, and Technology.
 1 Semester Hour.
 (Lab fee.)
 Prerequisite: Fundamental computer concepts.